insreset/Matrix-Moderation-Tool/README.md

 # Matrix Moderation Tool

-This program allows you to protect your matrix room from cryptocurrency freaks and other spammers.
+This program (a matrix bot) allows you to protect your moderated rooms from cryptocurrency freaks and other spammers.
+The program uses a Bayesian antispam classifier to filter messages.

 ## What dependencies are required?